Kehrlann/spring-boot-testing/NOTES.md

 ### Take a break with tools

+- AssertJ
+- AssertJ with mockMvc
+- Custom assertions
 - Awaitility
-- AssertJ
-- Custom assertionsCustom assertions

 ### Testcontainers